Generalized Rothe diagrams for orthogonal roots: Further examples of QP-triples

 \subsection{An effective construction}

-The constructions of the following definition turn out to provide extremely effective methods for constructing QP-triples from the root systems of type $ADE$, and many of the resulting QP-triples provide constructions of known objects, in some cases providing extra insight into their structure.
-We will record the examples without giving any detailed proofs in this section, but we note that the examples in types $A$ and $D$ can all be interpreted in terms of the combinatorics of rook configurations, and we will study the examples $T(E_8, 8)$ and $T(E_7, 7)$ in full detail in Section \ref{sec:emr}.
+The following definition produces a highly effective method for constructing QP-triples from simply-laced root systems.
+As our examples will show, many of the QP-triples constructed using the definition recover known objects, in some cases providing extra insight into their structure.
+The sets $U(\Gamma,p)$ in the definition correspond to symmetric spaces in a certain precise way that we will explain in Remark \ref{rmk:symmspace}.

 \begin{defn} Let $W$ be a Weyl group of type $ADE$ with Dynkin diagram $\Gamma$, generating set $S$, and root system $\allroots$.
 Let $\al_p$ be a simple root of $\allroots$.
 We define $U(\Gamma, p) \subseteq \posroots$ to be the set of all roots in which $\al_p$ appears with odd positive coefficient.
 We define $\Omega(\Gamma,p):=\Omega_{U(\Gamma,p)}$ and define $T(\Gamma, p)$ to be the triple \end{defn}